weyoss/graphql-bookshelfjs/README.md

            type: new graphQL.GraphQLList(AccountType),
            resolve: function resolver(modelInstance, args, context, info) {

-               // Here we can perform any required action/validation, process args, context, return with rejection, etc.
-               // before calling parent resolver
+               // Before invoking graphQLBookshelf.resolverFactory() and returning a resolver, any actions or
+               // validation rules can be performed and if for some reason something went wrong we can just return a
+               // Promise.reject('something_went_wrong') for example.

                // ...

-               // let's call the parent resolver
-               let parentResolver = graphQLBookshelf.resolverFactory(User);
+               // Everything is OK, so let's call the parent resolver let parentResolver = graphQLBookshelf.resolverFactory(User);
                return parentResolver(modelInstance, args, context, info);
            }